 The one major downside to this scale is that because of its unique size in the train community, less vendors are likely to manufacture or stock it, so sometimes finding the perfect piece for your layout means you’ll end up scratch building of 3D printing it yourself!

-We recommend you give each one of them a try for yourself and see which one is better if possible, or even head down to your local hobbyist to see if they can show you the scales side-by-side.
+We recommend you give each one of them a try for yourself if possible and see which one is better if possible, or even head down to your local hobbyist to see if they can show you the scales side-by-side.

 They really are a lot of fun to work with and you can create amazing locations and railroad tracks without a problem, especially in smaller spaces like units or small apartments.